kubeflow/website/content/docs/pipelines/sdk/build-component.md

 * Each component must inherit from [`dsl.ContainerOp`](https://github.com/kubeflow/pipelines/blob/master/sdk/python/kfp/dsl/_container_op.py).
-* In the `init` arguments, you can include Python native types (such as `str` and `int`) and [`dsl.PipelineParam`](https://github.com/kubeflow/pipelines/blob/master/sdk/python/kfp/dsl/_pipeline_param.py) types.
+* In the `dataproc_train_op` arguments, you can include Python native types (such as `str` and `int`) and [`dsl.PipelineParam`](https://github.com/kubeflow/pipelines/blob/master/sdk/python/kfp/dsl/_pipeline_param.py) types.
 Each `dsl.PipelineParam` represents a parameter whose value is usually only known at run time.
-The parameter can be a one for which the user provides a value at pipeline run time, or it can be an output from an upstream component.
+The value is either provided by the user at pipeline run time or received as an output from an upstream component.
 * Although the value of each `dsl.PipelineParam` is only available at run time, you can still use the parameters inline in the `arguments` by using `%s` variable substitution.
 At run time the argument contains the value of the